 During the first quarter of fiscal 2018, we acquired Avendra, LLC ("Avendra") and during the second quarter of fiscal 2018, we acquired AmeriPride Services, Inc. ("AmeriPride") in separate transactions.
 The Avendra acquisition consideration was \$1,386.4 million, partially offset by \$87.3 million of cash and restricted investments acquired.
 The AmeriPride acquisition consideration was \$995.4 million, partially offset by \$84.9 million of cash acquired.
 We incurred new debt to finance both the Avendra and AmeriPride acquisitions.
 We expect our earnings for some period following the closings to be impacted as a result of these acquisitions, due to, among other factors, merger and integration costs as well as depreciation and amortization resulting from purchase accounting and higher interest expense as a result of the new debt to finance the transactions.
-As a part of the integration of Avendra and AmeriPride, we expect to incur an approximate \$35 million to \$40 million of additional charges over the next two years.
+As a part of the integration of Avendra and AmeriPride, we expect to incur approximately \$30 million to \$35 million of additional charges over the next 15 months.

-In the second quarter of fiscal 2018, the Company launched the next phase of its program related to food, labor and selling and general administrative initiatives to generate additional cost savings.
+In the second quarter of fiscal 2018, we launched the next phase of our program related to food, labor and selling and general administrative initiatives to generate additional cost savings.
 These initiatives include a reduction in headcount through reorganization and integration, the relocation of our headquarters facility and certain other costs.
-Efforts related to this phase have resulted in charges of approximately \$43 million in the six months ended March 29, 2019.
-The Company currently expects to incur additional charges related to this phase of approximately \$5 million to \$10 million within the remaining months of fiscal 2019.
+Efforts related to this phase have resulted in charges of approximately \$47 million in the nine months ended June 28, 2019.
+We currently expect to incur additional charges related to this phase of approximately \$5 million within the remaining months of fiscal 2019.